Yuffster/discord-engine/README.md

 Disco MMO Engine
 --------------------------

-Disco is highly expressive, object-based MMO engine written in Node.JS and MooTools.
+Disco is highly expressive, object-based MMO engine written in JavaScript on top of Node.JS and MooTools.

 Installation
 ==========================